Tool for the Analysis of Information Transfer in Manuscript Cultures

 Accessibility and Impact

+The TInTraMac research tool will be freely downloadable and non-profit.
 It aims to save significant time and resources for researchers and research projects focusing on large-scale textual corpora based on handwritten sources from manuscript cultures.
-The project promotes groundbreaking research by clearly demonstrating the benefits of employing advanced digital methods in their fields.

-At the same time, it aims to lower the threshold of adoption by making the TInTraMac research tool freely available.
-It also seeks to flatten the learning curve for non-specialist users by making it highly accessible.
+By promoting groundbreaking research, it clearly demonstrates the benefits of employing such advanced digital methods in their fields.
+At the same time, it aims to lower the threshold of adoption by making the TInTraMac research tool freely available, and it seeks to flatten the learning curve for non-specialist users by making it highly accessible.

 Financiële details & Tijdlijn